mike99mac/minimy-mike99mac/hardware/README.md

 ![](sidePiecesSketch.jpg)

 ## G-code
 A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
 Assuming a 0.125" blade kerf, three *blanks* of 19.875" x 60" will result.
 Using a 30" x 30" capacity CNC machine, the blank must be cut into three pieces.
-Therefore, there are three CNC jobs.

 The following G-code ``.nc`` files are used to cut out all the pieces.

 | G-code file         | Size   | Description |
 | -----------         | ----   | -----------